My rating: 4 of 5 stars

 After Les Fleurs du mal I told Baudelaire it only remains for you to choose between the muzzle of the pistol and the foot of the Cross.
 But will the author of À rebours make the same choice?

 You probably know this novel’s near-future science-fiction conceit already: the 2022 presidential election in Frances results in a win for the Muslim Brotherhood after the socialists and the center-right parties throw their support to the Muslims to prevent the nationalist right’s accession to power.
-The Muslim Brotherhood then proceeds, under the leadership of the charismatic Mohammed Ben Abbes, to undo secularism, roll back the welfare state, and reimpose patriarchy, and is poised by the novel’s end to save the “European” project by reinventing the Roman Empire under the auspices of an Islamic world power centered on the Mediterranean.
-All of this the novel presents in a more or less utopian light—a sclerotic civilization, under new influences, comes alive again.
+The Muslim Brotherhood then proceeds, under the leadership of the charismatic Mohammed Ben Abbes, to undo secularism, roll back the welfare state, and reimpose patriarchy.
+It is even poised by the novel’s end to save the “European” project by reinventing the Roman Empire under the auspices of an Islamic world power centered on the Mediterranean.
+All of this the novel presents in a more or less utopian light—a sclerotic civilization, under new influences, returns to life.

 François is apolitical and, by his own admission, knows little of history and religion.
 But the new national situation gradually begins to impinge upon him.
 First, the student he is sleeping with, a Jewish woman named Myriam, flees with her family to Israel, where she finds happiness.
 Then, François is forced out of his academic job when the French university system becomes Islamicized and professors are forced to convert or lose their position.
 These events throw the narrator into a depression which he tries to salve by visiting the shrine of the Black Virgin at Rocamadour and the monastery at Ligugé where Huysmans retreated late in life; while François is impressed with their sacral sublimity—particularly that of Rocamadour—he comes to understand the the medievalist Christian rejuvenation of European culture that thinkers like Huysmans had wished for will never happen.